tylergaw/media-seek-from-url/README.md

 Seek to a specified time in an HTML media element–`audio`, `video`-using a URL query parameter. `http://example.com?t=1h32m24s`

-Also a modified version of the script for embedded Soundcloud players.
+Also a modified version of the script for embedded Soundcloud players that makes use of the Soundcloud [Widget API](https://developers.soundcloud.com/docs/api/html5-widget)

 ## Demos
 - [HTML](http://lab.tylergaw.com/media-seek-from-url)